ReconnectedCC/docs/src/content/docs/mods/replethora/overlay-glasses.md

+---
-# Overlay glasses
+title: Overlay glasses
+---

 The overlay glasses provide a powerful way of displaying information to the user, be it as a heads-up display or an in-world augmented-reality system.

 **Module:	`plethora:glasses` ([view methods](https://plethora.madefor.cc/methods.html#module-methods-plethora:glasses))**

 Usable in:

 - Neural interface